WSPTA Membership Database - memberplanet

 One thing we advise against is the idea of “overselling” online memberships to provide scholarships, which is to say allowing PTA members to purchase a second membership to be donated later to a recipient member.
 There are a few reasons for this: the purchaser’s receipt would not reflect their donation, the PTA would risk selling more scholarship memberships than there are recipients (and still have to pay the dues), and a PTA would not be able to carry over excess donated memberships to next year.

-Given the effects of the COVID-19 pandemic, we expect there to be heightened interest in the concept of subsidized memberships.
+Given the ongoing and lingering effects of the COVID-19 pandemic, we expect there to be heightened interest in the concept of subsidized memberships.
 Please see the blog post above and/or reach out to your region director with additional questions about best practices.

 This is a great question!

-memberplanet uses some terminology differently than what we are accustomed to in PTA, specifically the word “member.”
+memberplanet uses some terminology different from what we use in PTA, specifically the word “member.”
 The easiest way to approach this is if you treat each instance of “member” as synonymous with “record” or “profile.”
 If the database says you have 50 total members, it means that there are 50 individual records in your database.
 This does not necessarily mean that your PTA is reporting 50 paid memberships.

 To illustrate, here’s a screenshot from a PTA’s Membership Dashboard within memberplanet:

 There are currently 78 total member records in this PTA’s database (21 plus 57).
-The distinction between “active” and “inactive” is mostly a quirk of how the database categorizes information, but we can use those categories to determine which names in the database are relevant to the current school year versus those that were rolled over from last year and have yet to be acted upon.
+The distinction between “active” and “inactive” is a quirk of how the database categorizes information; don’t get too hung up on those.
+Here’s a quick explainer on Active vs. Inactive:

 “Active” member records are individuals who: